bluurryy/bump-scope/README.md

 When its chunk is full, it allocates another chunk with twice the size.

 This makes allocations very fast.
 The drawback is that you can't reclaim memory like you do with a more general allocator.
 Memory for the most recent allocation *can* be reclaimed.
-You can also use scopes and `reset` to reclaim memory.
+You can also use [scopes, checkpoints](#scopes-and-checkpoints) and `reset` to reclaim memory.

 A bump allocator is great for *phase-oriented allocations* where you allocate objects in a loop and free them at the end of every iteration.
 ```rust